MahashriN/Bilayer_Growth/README.md

 This repository contains MATLAB code used to generate numerical results for the paper

-*“Heterogeneous growth enables pattern formation in coupled bilayer reaction–diffusion systems.”*
+*“Differential isotropic growth as a symmetry-breaking mechanism for pattern formation in bilayer reaction-diffusion systems.”*

 The simulations study pattern formation in two coupled layers on a one-dimensional spatial domain, incorporating diffusion, nonlinear reaction kinetics, and growth-induced effects.